Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-12-27-third-post.md

 ### Cleaning process

 I will now explain how to perform the cleaning process of the tweets.
 Indeed, text data, and in particular tweets, are too messy to be used as is in a model.
-We need to "standardize" as much as possible the text that will be use as input to the model.
+We need to "standardize" as much as possible the text that will be used as input to the model.
 For example, the following tweet,
 > only had a car for not even a week and got in a fucking car accident ..
 Mfs can't fucking drive .